 The estimate was reported assuming an underground mass mining method, likely block/ panel caving.
 There was an assumption of a change in the mining method at 5040 mRL, from sub-level caving to block caving.
 The conceptual cave was constructed by assigning an NSR value to all blocks in the resource block model, determining a cave footprint string, and projecting directly to the top of the cave column.
 Mineral Resources were reported inclusive of internal zones of non-mineralised diluting material.
 These zones can include low-grade-barren monzonite zones and late stage pyroxene porphyry dykes.
-Mineral Resources were reported using an A\$18.71/t NSR cut-off, based on Cadia East as an analogue.
+Mineral Resources were reported using a A\$12.50/t NSR cut-off milled.